 Often, we will encourage advertisers to do giveaways.
 We’re always trying to maximise value for you – our readers.
 We know you like free stuff and we do everything possible to encourage our advertisers to give it to you.

 Our team puts every single piece of sponsored editorial through the same rigorous process that all our other content.
 What does that mean?
 It means we won’t publish it unless we think our readers will find it genuinely engaging and interesting.

 Here are some answers to the most commonly asked questions about sponsored posts.
 If you have any further concerns about sponsored posts, please email email@example.com and a member of our editorial team will consider your queries.

 Q: How do I know if a post is sponsored or not?

-Every sponsored post includes the sentence, “This is a sponsored post brought to you by [whoever]” in the caption of the first image included in the post.
+Every sponsored post includes a breakout box that explains that the post is sponsored.
+That breakout box appears on the first view of the screen that you see.
 There is also a disclaimer at the end that explains who the sponsor is and a bit of information about their product.
 Transparency is key and you can always be assured of it.

 Q: Who writes the sponsored posts?